ansibleguy/collection_opnsense/docs/develop.md

 ## Module

-There is a [module-template](https://github.com/ansibleguy/collection_opnsense/blob/stable/plugins/modules/_tmpl.py) that can be copied - so you don't have to re-write the basic structure.
+There are [module-templates](https://github.com/ansibleguy/collection_opnsense/blob/stable/plugins/modules/) that can be copied - so you don't have to re-write the basic structure.

 ## API